Into this and invited several of our friends over for a gingerbread house party!

 5. Divide into 3 pieces, wrap in saran wrap and chill overnight in the fridge

 ***Update 12/12/12: I shared a spreadsheet that will create your shopping list for you if you are making multiple houses.
-Input the total number you want to make, and you'll be given the amount of each ingredient you need to have on hand.
+Input the total number you want to make, and you'll be given the amount of each ingredient you need to have on hand to be sure you're not running to the store at the last minute.
 I also learned the hard way that even the Professional model kitchen aid mixer cannot handle a double batch of this dough.

 3-4 days before the party: I cut out and baked all the pieces.
 I got this cookie cutter set*, which kept everything uniform and let me do everything assembly line style.
 There are a few keys to getting nice pieces that are uniformly shaped.
 First, is having a well floured surface.
 Then, roll the dough out about 1/4 inch thick.
 Once the pieces are cut, use a scraper (this is mine*) dipped in flour to lift the pieces onto the pan without distorting the shape.
 Bake the pieces on a foil or parchment paper lined cookie sheet at 350 degrees for about 15-18 minutes.
 When the pieces come out of the oven, immediately cut them again with the cookie cutters.
 I've left out baking soda and baking powder in the dough recipe, but the pieces still puff up a bit.
 By cutting them as soon as they come out of the oven (when they're still soft enough to cut easily), you make sure to have edges that are straight and line up nicely.
 Once the pieces have cooled enough to pick up, they need to go on a cooling rack to cool completely.
 This helps air circulate on all sides so the pieces aren't soft.
 I stored the pieces overnight by stacking them with paper towels between each piece to absorb any moisture.